The Bankrate promise

 - End the temptation to spend.
 Closing a card makes it impossible to rack up new credit card balances on that particular card.

 - Simplify your financial life.
-Closing a credit card can make your financial life simpler since you’ll no longer have the option to use that card for purchases.
+Closing a credit card can make your financial life simpler since you’ll no longer have the option to use that card for purchases and you won’t make monthly payments.

 - You can damage your credit score.
 Closing a card can reduce the length of your credit history and increase your credit utilization, both of which can hurt your credit.